ntoump/CS50AI/README.md

 ###### NOTE: It is possible that the program has been, partially or entirely, altered since I completed it, in August of 2020.
+That is something that I can neither monitor nor control.
+The links provided do direct, however, to the 2020 version of CS50AI.